Mattel to issue William and Kate dolls for royal anniversary

 (Reuters) - The Duke and Duchess of Cambridge are really getting dolled up for the first anniversary of their royal wedding.

-The figures, part of Mattel's Barbie Collector series, will come dressed up in outfits duplicating those the couple wore in a ceremony that was viewed by an estimated 3 billion people worldwide.
+The figures, part of Mattel's Barbie Collector series, will come dressed up in doll versions of the duds the couple wore in a ceremony that was viewed by an estimated 3 billion people worldwide.

 For William, that means a pint-sized version of his red Irish Guards outfit with a bright blue sash.

-For Kate, that means a miniature of the traditional white dress and veil she wore, as well as a teeny-tiny tiara just like the diamond-studded original she borrowed from Queen Elizabeth.
+For Kate, that means a doll-sized version of the traditional white dress and veil she wore, as well as a teeny-tiny tiara, just like the diamond-studded original she borrowed from Queen Elizabeth.

 The price for the two-doll set is $100 and Mattel is taking pre-orders at www.barbiecollector.com.

-The royal couple joins others in Mattel's Barbie Collector, including country singers Tim McGraw and Faith Hill, as well as TV stars Lucille Ball and Desi Arnaz.
+Other couples in Mattel's Barbie Collector series include country singers Tim McGraw and Faith Hill, as well as TV stars Lucille Ball and Desi Arnaz.

 (Reporting by James B. Kelleher)